 Croatia’s nightlife scene is becoming legendary especially during the summer when a series of international music festivals present top headliners at venues around the country.
+Hvar town has become an essential stop for clubbers and Novalja is world-famous for its summer party scene.
 Read more about Croatia’s nightlife.

 A well-maintained network of motorways and roads makes driving Croatia a breeze; modern buses link all cities and towns; frequent car ferries and catamarans link the coast and islands.
 Read more about Croatia transport.